SiddharthaKolisetti/Classification_models_on_MNIST_dataset/README.md

 **3. K-Nearest Neighbors (KNN)**

 KNN is a non-parametric, instance-based learning algorithm.
 It classifies new data points based on the majority label among the 'k' closest training examples.
-While intuitive, it is relatively slow for large datasets like MNIST.
+While intuitive and easy to understand, its performance on MNIST benefits significantly from appropriate scaling and choice of distance metric.
+With optimal tuning, KNN achieves high accuracy, but inference time and memory consumption increase with data size.

 **4. Naive Bayes**